the-vampiire/wired-elements/WIRED_ELEMENTS_ANALYSIS.md

 > `@property({ type: Number }) elevation = 1;`
 > → name: `elevation`, type: number, default: 1, reflect: false, meaning: shadow depth (1–5), expose: yes

+•	Expose as React prop = “yes” if the property is declared with @property(...), controls visible state or behavior that a normal consumer would reasonably want to set, and is not purely bookkeeping.
+Expose = “no” for internal bookkeeping or lifecycle helpers.

+•	Keep the same name unless it’s confusing in React land or collides with common React semantics.
+•	If rename is proposed, document both names and the reason.

 ---

 ### 3. Imperative / Instance API